Shellywell123/Grind-Boy.gb/README.md

 ### Engine
  - Re-add old Platformer engine feautures to include old maps

-I need to learn how to call animation states and sound effects within the engine, to prevent repeating logic for animations + movement in visual code.
+I need to learn how to call animation states and sound effects within the engine c code, to prevent repeating logic for animations + movement in visual code.

 ## Project Blueprints
 <a>